apajulas/starter-hugo-academic-APwebsite/content/publication/Fu-SciImmuno-2022/index.md

 abstract: "Despite IL-9 functioning as a pleiotropic cytokine in mucosal environments, the IL-9–responsive cell repertoire is still not well defined.
 Here, we found that IL-9 mediates proallergic activities in the lungs by targeting lung macrophages.
 IL-9 inhibits alveolar macrophage expansion and promotes recruitment of monocytes that develop into CD11c+ and CD11c− interstitial macrophage populations.
 Interstitial macrophages were required for IL-9–dependent allergic responses.
 Mechanistically, IL-9 affected the function of lung macrophages by inducing Arg1 activity.
 Compared with Arg1-deficient lung macrophages, Arg1-expressing macrophages expressed greater amounts of CCL5.
 Adoptive transfer of Arg1+ lung macrophages but not Arg1− lung macrophages promoted allergic inflammation that Il9r−/− mice were protected against.
 In parallel, the elevated expression of IL-9, IL-9R, Arg1, and CCL5 was correlated with disease in patients with asthma.
 Thus, our study uncovers an IL-9/macrophage/Arg1 axis as a potential therapeutic target for allergic airway inflammation."

 # Summary.
 An optional shortened abstract.
-summary: "Interleukin-9 (IL-9) can promote type 2 lung inflammation during allergic responses to inhaled allergens, but the direct cellular targets of IL-9 are not well characterized.
-Fu et al. demonstrate that pulmonary macrophages are a major population of immune cells responding to IL-9 produced in mouse models of allergic airway disease.
+summary: "Fu et al. demonstrate that pulmonary macrophages are a major population of immune cells responding to IL-9 produced in mouse models of allergic airway disease.
 Mice deficient in the IL-9 receptor had impaired expansion of monocyte-derived interstitial macrophages that promoted airway inflammation dependent on arginase expression.
-IL-9 signaling also promoted macrophage production of the eosinophil-attracting chemokine CCL5, which was elevated in the serum of patients with asthma and correlated with IL-9 levels.
-These results identify lung macrophages as key cellular targets of IL-9 during allergic disease that subsequently amplify type 2 inflammatory responses."
+IL-9 signaling also promoted macrophage production of the eosinophil-attracting chemokine CCL5, which was elevated in the serum of patients with asthma and correlated with IL-9 levels."

 tags: []